chirrag03/Java-Basics/README.md

             index++;
             return p;
         }
-	//IMPORTANT NOTE:  Inner class has "this" referene as it is able to reference index (in index++) but . it was also able to get crew in ( in crew[index] : roster[index - crew,length]); i.e it also has Flight.this which it used to access the members of instance of class in which it was created
+	//IMPORTANT NOTE:  Inner class has "this" referene as it is able to reference index (in index++)
+	//but it was also able to get crew in ( in crew[index] : roster[index - crew,length]);
+	//i.e it also has Flight.this which it used to access members of instance of class in which it was created }
-    }
 }
 ```